RG98. AFL-CIO. Miscellaneous Labor Collections

 Found in 4 Collections and/or Records:

-Overview These scrapbooks were created by different departments of the AFL, CIO, and AFL-CIO, and affiliated unions.
-They depict and commemorate different events in labor history, such as conventions, cornerstone ceremonies, and special dinners.
+The AFL, CIO, and AFL-CIO Scrapbook collection consists of scrapbooks created by different departments of the AFL, CIO, AFL-CIO, and affiliated unions.
+They depict and commemorate various events in labor history, such as conventions, cornerstone ceremonies, and special dinners.
 Materials within the scrapbooks include newspaper clippings, photographs, and advertisements.